yassinedoghri/astro-i18next/README.md

 `localizePath(path: string, locale: string | null = null, base: string = import.meta.env.BASE_URL): string`

 Sets a path within a given locale.
-If the locale param is not specified, the current language will be used.
+If the locale param is not specified, the current locale will be used.

 **Note:** This should be used instead of hard coding paths to other pages.
 It will take care of setting the right path depending on the locale you set.